Holden Barina: Facelift

+Safety

 Sixth generation (TM; 2011–2018)

 The sixth generation TM series Barina debuted at the 2011 Australian International Motor Show held in Melbourne.
 The 5 door hatch was released for sale in November 2011 and the sedan was launched in February 2012.
 The TM Barina has a similar interior design seen on the smaller Barina Spark both sharing the same ice blue LCD gauge cluster and a similar centre stack design.
 The exterior looks much more like the Series II Holden Captiva with similar headlight and grille designs.
 The TM series is powered by a 1.6-litre petrol engine with a choice of a five-speed or 6-speed manual as well as a six-speed automatic transmission.
 The TM Barina is based on the second generation Chevrolet Aveo.

 In 2015, a limited run Barina X was introduced, based on the CD model (base).
 Only 700 of them were produced for the Australian market.

 The Barina was given a facelift in November 2016, with design updates given to the interior and exterior.
 The RS and Sedan models were dropped as part of the facelift.

 On 14 September 2018, Holden announced that the Barina will be dropped from the line-up.